-“The immune system is involved in all human disease,” explains Yvette van Kooyk, Amsterdam UMC professor and head of its department of Molecular Cell Biology and Immunology.
+“The immune system is involved in all human diseases,” explains Yvette van Kooyk, Amsterdam UMC professor and head of its department of Molecular Cell Biology and Immunology.
 “It usually does great work, but it can also fail.
 In cancer, and in infectious diseases like HIV, the immune system is underactive and fails to remove tumor cells or pathogenic viruses.
 In auto-immune diseases like rheumatism and multiple sclerosis the immune system is overactive, and it attacks your own body.”

 A key role for sugars